The Wild Colonial Boy: Identity of the bushranger

-One possible origin is Jack Donahue (also spelled Donohoe), an 1820s Irish convict who sent to Australia, became a bushranger and was killed by police.
+One possible origin is Jack Donahue (also spelled Donohoe), an 1820s Irish convict who was sent to Australia, became a bushranger and was killed by police.
 Another possibility is that the song refers to an 1860s juvenile Australian convict named John Doolan, who was born in Castlemaine, Victoria, and also turned to bushranging.
-However the real Doolan was not shot by police, instead being captured and sentenced to an additional convict term.
-It is also possible that the identities of the histories of Donohue and Doolan became blended over time to produce the modern ballad's lyrics.
+However, the real Doolan was not shot by police, instead being captured and sentenced to an additional convict term.
+It is also possible that the histories of Donohue and Doolan became blended over time to produce the modern ballad's lyrics.
+There is also a possibility that the name of the real person was Jack Donahue, whose name was changed over time to mask the song's origins.